Find A CSER: Local Organizations

 Description

-2) Humanitarian Aid volunteers are needed to process donated goods in our offsite warehouse.
+1.)
+Humanitarian Aid volunteers are needed to process donated goods at our distribution center.
 Sorting, counting, and preparing containers for shipment is a huge help to the organization.
 Volunteers may be asked to lift heavy objects from time to time.
-(POC: Kelly Duvall)
+(POC: Kelley Duvall)

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.